88 days - farmwork in Australia (1)

 88 days.
 Every backpacker who ever came to Australia on a Working Holiday Visa knows what this figure means: it is the minimum number of working days on a farm to be eligible for a second visa.
 I went through it too, twice, during my first stay in the country between 2016 and 2017.
-I still have very mixed feelings today about this period of my life, a mixture of hate and melancholy, but one thing is certain, it marked me deeply and I’ll never forget it.
+I still have very mixed feelings today about this period of my life, but one thing is certain, it marked me deeply and I’ll never forget it.
 Here’s the story of my first farmwork experience: picking strawberries at Caboolture in Queensland.

 I arrived in Australia at the very end of June 2016.
 For several weeks, I did nothing but travel, criss-crossing the east coast of the country in the van I had bought in Cairns, in the north of Queensland.
 I lived to the rhythm of the sun, getting up early every morning without needing an alarm and going to bed at nightfall.
 I enjoyed this new freedom, letting myself be carried away by my desires of the moment, without a pre-established road plan.
 Gorgeous landscapes followed one after the other in a kaleidoscope of shimmering images, interspersed with evenings around a fire on isolated freecamps or the occasional night in a youth hostel.
 I took great delight in every mile I rode, the wind that whipped my face as I drove with the window open, the view of those straight ribbons of asphalt that seemed to stretch on forever.